TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/interop/_index.md

 Deploy the template `6-1-vpc-peering` where you had deployed the Join Server to create the peering association.
 Refer to the Crypto Server stack for inputs of `6-1-vpc-peering`.

 {{% tts %}} uses Route53 for service discovery.
-In order to enable the Join Server <-> Crypto Server service discovery, you need to associate the `${NetworkName}.${Environment}.${Cluster}.cluster.local` hosted zone of Join Server with the VPC of Crypto Server and vice versa.
+In order to enable the Join Server <-> Crypto Server service discovery, you need to associate the `${Cluster}.${Environment}.${NetworkName}.cluster.local` hosted zone of Join Server with the VPC of Crypto Server and vice versa.
 For details on how to do it, refer to the [AWS Documentation](https://aws.amazon.com/premiumsupport/knowledge-center/route53-private-hosted-zone/).

 ### Step 5: activate the connection